salrashid123/grpc_stats_envoy_istio/README.md

-## gRPC per method observability with envoy and Istio
+## gRPC per method observability with envoy, Istio, OpenCensus and GKE

 This repo is a simple tutorial on how to setup envoy and istio such that _per method_ statistics are emitted to prometheus+grafana.